-Criminal Record Expunction Attorneys in Fort Worth/Tarrant County Texas
+Criminal Record Expunction Attorney in Fort Worth/Tarrant County Texas

 Expunction—also called expungement—refers to the process of clearing your criminal record of an arrest, charge or conviction.
 Clearing your record can make a big difference in your life.

 Background checks can affect your ability to find a job or a place to live.
 An old mistake can haunt you for years.
-At Goza & Carreras, Attorneys at Law, PC, our Mid-Cities criminal defense attorneys can help you with expunction and non-disclosure order issues.
+At The Carreras Law Group, P.C., our Mid-Cities criminal defense attorney can help you with expunction and non-disclosure order issues.

 Can My Record Be Cleared?

 Texas law limits the things that you can seek to remove from your permanent record:

 - An arrest for a crime that was not charged can be expunged.